 In 2013, the agency updated its hours-of-service rule limiting the workweek to 70 hours for big rig drivers.
 Truck drivers can only be behind the wheel for 11 hours in one day and need to take a 30-minute break within the first eight hours of their shifts.
 Another change required that drivers who hit 70 hours rest for 34 hours including two overnight (1:00 a.m. to 5:00 a.m.) periods before starting a new workweek.

 In the past, drivers could fudge how long they were behind the wheel with paper logbooks.
 However, more companies have installed electronic logging devices on their vehicles.

 The FMCSA is in the process of developing a rule that will establish minimum standards for electronic logging devices and mandatory use requirements.
 Electronic logs eliminate wiggle room for drivers.
 They also might show that a driver was in violation of the hours-of-service rule at the time of a crash.

 A driver, along with his or her company, may receive fines for violating the HOS rule.
 A review of driving logs is a way to show fatigue.
 Even if the driver was technically not in violation of the rules, if the accident happened after 10 and a half hours behind the wheel, it might point to a sleepy driver.
 If a company pushed drivers to break rules to make deadlines, the company could also be vicariously liable.

-Following a serious injury in a trucking accident, speak with a personal injury lawyer at Gladstein Law Firm to discuss available remedies.
+Following a serious injury in a trucking accident, speak with an injury lawyer at Gladstein Law Firm to discuss available remedies.
 An investigation may uncover that the negligence of another driver caused the crash.
 Hiring an attorney allows you to focus on recovery and rest assured of a fair settlement.
 Call today or fill out our contact form and we will get in touch with you soon.